ucinlp/maestro-public/tasks/attack_war/README.md

 ```

 ## What to submit
-You need to submit attack.py and all the files/models you used for attack.py (only as files NOT the submission folder)
+You need to submit attack.py and all the files/models you used for attack.py if any (only as files of submission folder NOT the submission folder)

 ## Results
 View your results at